davidwed/ultradefrag/TestSuite/ReadMe_First.txt

     4) The volume is formated to the correct file system to always start with a fresh volume, so do not use volumes with existing data, since the data will be lost.
-       In addition do only use volumes of 1GB in size, since quick format is not used, which would only clear the file allocation table.
+       In addition do only use volumes of 1GB in size, since quick format is not used, which would only clear the file allocation table and would not detect bad clusters.